This post was updated on January 15, 2024

 Be sure to use the proper material to clean up with.
-Soap and water for water based stains and mineral spirits for oil based.
-Wipe any unwanted stain splashes or drips from siding and other surface right away.
+Soap and water for water-based stains and mineral spirits for oil-based.
+Wipe any unwanted stain splashes or drips from siding and other surfaces right away.
 Allowing the deck stain to dry on unwanted surfaces will make it much harder to remove.

 Getting more life out of your wood deck isn’t hard as long as you keep the wood protected.
 Cleaning and refinishing your deck every couple of years will increase its longevity and years of use.

 Stain Reviews & Comparisons

 As an article and comment contributor to the site, Scott has been around the pressure washing industry since attending college.
 In 1993 he started his first company called Oakland Pressure Wash specializing in exterior pressure washing and deck staining.
 That company evolved into OPW L.L.C. shortly thereafter concentrating more on exterior wood and deck restoration.
 Scott and his Deck Cleaning Michigan company have restored over 10,000 decks in the Metro Detroit area since the early years.
 He has become an authority in the deck restoration industry and has contributed to numerous wood restoration forums and informative sites.